Exercise

 Why is exercise important for female fertility?

 Strenuous or intense exercise for four or more hours a week can have a negative impact on your IVF success, menstrual cycles and stress levels.
-When TTC or going through IVF cycles, it is advised that you participate in more moderate exercise but on a regular basis i.e. 20 minutes of daily yoga.
+When trying to conceive (TTC) or going through IVF cycles, it is advised that you participate in more moderate exercise but on a regular basis i.e. 20 minutes of daily yoga.
 If you are a highly active person, you will need to consult your doctor about reducing your exercise regime gradually.
-But this doesn’t mean that all exercise has a bad impact on your fertility; in fact, the truth is quite the opposite.
-Moderate exercise can reduce stress levels (stress is a contributor to infertility) and it can help regulate your menstrual cycles and ovulation.

-Let’s now take a look at some of the exercises that can be safe to try while TTC.
+Now, let’s take a look at some of the exercises that can be safe to try while TTC.

 Walking